yuyang95/UnmixingDM/README.md

 This is the source code for our paper: [UnmixDiff: Unmixing-based Diffusion Model for Hyperspectral Image Synthesis]
 ## Usage

+### Data

+The selected datasets are the open-source datasets, including Chikusei, Whu-OHS, and ARAD.
+Before training the network, you should download the dataset (HSI), and crop the HSI into several mat files.
+It is recommand that the spatial size do not larger than 256 x 256.
+If you want train the network using your own data, please modify the input according to the provided data.

 ### 1: Train the Unmixing network and infer the abundance maps by the trained Unmixing network.
 Input: Oringinal HSIs.